About this edition

 The development of the railways catapulted Western society into modernity.
 The train represented an enormous advance on the level of travel, transport, architecture and urbanism… It transformed a way of life and consequently influenced the arts scene in an unprecedented way.
 Its speed both fascinated and frightened.
 The railways stood for hope and progress but also for despair and suffering in their construction in colonial territories and deployment in two world wars.

 The impact on society is the starting point for the festival and its new creations.
 Not only from a historical perspective, but also and especially from the (possible) impact of the railways in the future.
-The opening exhibition, In the Tracks of Art, at the Royal Museums of Fine Arts in Brussels, looks at the changes the train brought about in art, from the Impressionists to the Futurists and Surrealists.
-Expect to see big names such as Monet, Caillebotte, Spilliaert and Boccioni but also contemporary works by Fiona Tan and others.
+The opening exhibition, Tracks to Modernity, at the Royal Museums of Fine Arts in Brussels, looks at the changes the train brought about in art, from the Impressionists to the Futurists and Surrealists.
+Expect to see big names such as Monet, Caillebotte, Spilliaert and Boccioni but also contemporary works by Fiona Tan, CREW and others.

-Seven artworks by as many artists will be installed along the Ostend-Eupen line, the longest and busiest train route through Belgium and its different (language) communities.
-Selected by curator Caroline Dumalin, these works by Che Go Eun, Inas Halabi, Flaka Haliti, Chloé Malcotti, Sophie Nys, Marina Pinsky and Laure Prouvost, will be embedded in local contexts, sometimes hidden or forgotten, and interwoven in (semi) public space alongside railway tracks and inside stations.
+Artworks by seven artists will be installed along the Ostend-Eupen line, the longest and busiest train route through Belgium and its different (language) communities.
+Selected by curator Caroline Dumalin, these works by Che Go Eun, Inas Halabi, Flaka Haliti, Chloé Malcotti, Sophie Nys, Marina Pinsky and Laure Prouvost, will be embedded in local contexts, sometimes hidden or forgotten, and interwoven with (semi) public spaces alongside railway tracks and inside stations.

 Train World in Schaerbeek will play on the nostalgia surrounding trains and explore the highly evocative world of the Orient Express.